 Dried sweat or urine

-Sweat and urine contain high levels of sodium, an alkaline substance.
+and contain high levels of sodium, an alkaline substance.
 The sodium left behind on your skin after sweat or urine dries can make your semen smell even more like bleach or chlorine if it gets mixed in.

 What you eat and drink contains chemicals, nutrients, and other substances that can mix with your semen contents.